Jsadamiec/automatic-octo-guacamole/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

    The Year, model, ownner name, the tag number, purchase price and the tax that the ownner should paid for this  registration.
+   Year: 2003
+   Model: Camry
+   Owner: Jeff
+   Tag Number: 3423954032234
+   Purchase Price: $15,000
+   Tax: $750

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

     VIN number and purchase price

+    Enter your VIN:
+    Enter Price:

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.